 The plumbing vent pipes are the pipes that come out of your roof.
-They allow for sewer gases to escape through these vent pipes.
+They allow sewer gases to escape through these vent pipes.
 It also helps move the wastewater through the house and into the septic tank.

 Unlike unclogging your sink, or unclogging your bathtub, removing the clog from the plumbing venting pipe requires you to go on the roof.
-If you do not have experience in this it’s best to call a plumber.
+If you do not have experience in this, it’s best to call a plumber.
 These types of clogs can happen when doing yard work.

 Another thing that can block your vent stack is cold weather.
-Ice damming can occur if you have extremely cold weather and this ice will prevent proper ventilation causing the gases to come back through the sink.
+Ice damming can occur if you have extremely cold weather, and this ice will prevent proper ventilation causing the gases to come back through the sink.

-Tank chemistry is causing smells.
+Tank chemistry is causing smells

 Lastly, another septic tank problem could be that the chemistry in your tank is off.
-The pH levels can get too acidic to digest and it can result in the tank smelling.
+The pH levels can get too acidic to digest, and it can result in the tank smell.

-A higher amount of these gasses (methane, carbon dioxide and hydrogen sulfide) can even lead to explosions.
+A higher amount of these gasses (methane, carbon dioxide, and hydrogen sulfide) can even lead to explosions.
 To try and get rid of these odors on your own, try pouring a cup of baking soda down the toilet bowl or drain once a week.

 This can help balance out the pH levels of the tank and eliminate the smells.
-If you try this for a week or two and don’t have any luck it’s then time to contact a septic service professional to help you with your tank odors.
+If you try this for a week or two and don’t have any luck, it’s then time to contact a septic service professional to help you with your tank odors.

-It could be that it’s time to get the tank pumped and in doing so remedies the odors in the tank.
-Keeping the right pH level is pretty straight forward, but you can help by not putting things in the toilet that aren’t biodegradable.
-Things like cigarette butts, feminine hygiene products and paper towels don’t break down and can cause damage to your septic system.
+It could be that it’s time to get the tank pumped and, in doing so, remedies the odors in the tank.
+Keeping the right pH level is pretty straightforward, but you can help by not putting things in the toilet that aren’t biodegradable.
+Things like cigarette butts, feminine hygiene products, and paper towels don’t break down and can cause damage to your septic system.

-Final Thoughts on eliminating septic smells
+Final Thoughts on eliminating septic odors from your house

-While these smells can be terrible they’re not the end of the world and are pretty easy to handle.
-Try the methods mentioned and if you are having issues make sure to contact a professional in your area.
+While these smells can be terrible, they’re not the end of the world and are pretty easy to handle.
+Try the methods mentioned and if you are having issues, make sure to contact a professional in your area.
 Use the link below to find someone to help you.